Akrog/cinderlib/docs/topics/snapshots.rst

 Delete
 ------

-Once we have created a *Sanpshot* we can use its `delete` method to permanently remove it from the storage backend.
+Once we have created a *Snapshot* we can use its `delete` method to permanently remove it from the storage backend.

 Deleting a snapshot will remove its reference from the source *Volume*'s